Your cheat sheet to the NSW South Coast region

 • Mimosa Rocks National Park, near Bega: Has funky formations galore – best admired from epic headlands.
 Brilliant beaches and lagoons provide a strong allure.

-• Murramarang National Park, surrounding South Durras: Mixes sprawling forest with enticing beaches best discovered on a walking track.
+• Murramarang National Park, surrounding South Durras: Mixes sprawling forest with enticing beaches and funky formations best discovered on a walking track.
 A short drive from Batemans Bay, too.

 Outside of these national parks, could you recommend a scenic walk or three?